-opcua genstubs handle ?strip ...?
+opcua genstubs handle ?strip stubsts ...?

 Generates stubs for methods in the handle specific address space derived from the client or server object handle.
 The address space is traversed and browse paths and node class paths are accumulated.
 The resulting browse paths optionally get the prefix strip stripped off from the beginning and optionally filtered using the glob patterns following the strip parameter.
+If substs is not empty it specifies pairwise regexps and substitutions which are applied on the browse paths for the final procedure names.
 For all nodes matching the node class path pattern Object/Method the optional InputArguments and OutputArguments child nodes are retrieved and stub procedures are written using the browse path and argument information.